Latest Altlayer (ALT) News Update

 TLDR

-1. SOC 2 Type II Audit (October 2025) – Rigorous security testing for real-world reliability
+1. SOC 2 Type II Audit Phase (Q1 2026) – A rigorous, ongoing security audit to certify the platform's real-world reliability and data protection.

 Deep Dive